UMM-CSci-3601/intro-to-git/docs/MERGE_CONFLICTS.md

 Hopefully, at this point, your branch should be up-to-date with `main`.
-Occasionally, however, someone will manage to sneak in another change to `main` while you were resolving your merge conflict&mdash;and that's actually pretty likely today with so many people working in parallel on the same file.
+Occasionally, however, someone will manage to sneak in another change to `main` while you were resolving your merge conflict&mdash;and that's actually pretty likely in this lab with so many people working in parallel on the same file.

 If that happens, `pull` the latest `main` branch again, merge it into your